 Why Use Shaving Mirrors with Demister Pad in The Bathroom?

 This super-convenient invention features an integrated socket within the mirror for use with shavers or other low-wattage devices such as toothbrushes, etc. Many have extra high-intensity lighting to make dealing with those tricky details a breeze.
-For most men shaving is an inseparable part of their daily grooming regime, ordinary mirrors fulfil the purpose but leave a lot to be desired.
-Ordinary mirrors are susceptible to collecting vapour during baths which make shaving tedious and often leave the user with un-shaved areas due to lack of visibility, especially while clearing stubble.
+For most men, shaving is an inseparable part of their daily grooming regime; mirrors fulfil the purpose but leave a lot to be desired.
+Standard mirrors are susceptible to collecting vapour during baths, which make shaving tedious and often leave the user with un-shaved areas due to lack of visibility, especially while clearing stubble.
 Minor cuts become unavoidable due to lack of clarity, which makes the modern Shaving Mirror indispensable.

 Modern Age Mirrors

-While the purpose of the mirror remains the same, it has been re-invented in several cutting-edge ways, which makes it more than just functional, it becomes a piece of art.
+While the purpose of the mirror remains the same, it has been re-invented in several cutting-edge ways, which makes it more than just functional; it has becomes a piece of art.
 There are "floating" mirrors which rest on the floor, mirrors atop stands similar to floor lamps, and cheval mirrors in ornate iron frames.
 These innovative new designs are taking the functional bathroom mirror from a basic necessity to a style statement.
-Above we have showcased magnifying range, which are specially used for make-ups.
+Above, we have showcased magnifying range, which is specially used for make-up.

 A More About Magnetic Magnifying

-The magnifying mirror has been around awhile, but some modern touches have made it even more versatile.
+The magnifying mirror has been around for a while, but some modern touches have made it even more versatile.
 Many models are now available with suction cups, making them easy to move around to where you need them, or even take along when you travel.
 Some are also magnetic, which is handy in the bathroom with its many metal surfaces.
-The wall-mounted mirror with its flexible arm swivels to reveal a true image and a "direct sunlight" image, to give you a more accurate reflection of your appearance in outdoor light.
+The wall-mounted mirror with its flexible arm swivels to reveal a true image and a "direct sunlight" image to give you a more accurate reflection of your appearance in outdoor light.